- Regional District of Nanaimo, Chair: Ian Thorpe, Lehann Wallace, et al; MOTI, Michael Pearson

 We, the undersigned, oppose the subdivision application proposed for the 23-acre parcel of land bordering the French Creek Estuary (Qualicum-side) and request that the Regional District of Nanaimo and Ministry of Transportation and Infrastructure deny any planning application to place multi-unit dwellings on this land.

-The Save Coastal Forest Estuary Land petition to Regional District of Nanaimo, Chair: Ian Thorpe, Clarke Gourlay, et al; MOTI, Michael Pearson was written by French Creek Estuary Lands and is in the category Environment at GoPetition.
+The Save Coastal Forest Estuary Land petition to Regional District of Nanaimo, Chair: Ian Thorpe, Lehann Wallace, et al; MOTI, Michael Pearson was written by Save Estuary Land Society and is in the category Environment at GoPetition.